 This container is used to transparently pass radio related information between the handover target and the handover source through the EPC.
 This container is used inter 3GPP RAT handovers from SAE/LTE to UTRAN.

-This IE defined in TS 25.413 [19].
+This IE is defined in 3GPP TS 25.413 [19].

 9.2.1.11 Source BSS to Target BSS Transparent Container